MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 You should declare variables even if the compiler doesn't require you to.

-Initialize each variable as it’s declared.
+Initialize each variable as it's declared.

-Initialize each variable close to where it’s first used.
+Initialize each variable close to where it's first used.
 Principle of Proximity: keep related actions together.

 Use final or const when possible.
 If not, use a coding convention such as